jiva/tenable_zero_day_assessment/zero_day_assessment_challenge_2_jiva.md

 I poked around for a bit in Sameboy's debugger.
 Even tried being slick and thought I could maybe jump the `pc` to a part of the code that I thought might be generating the flag (`eval pc=$0625`):

 ![Image](./writeup_images/c2_sameboy_jump_to_flag_gen.png)

+Eh, I wasn't able to make any progress with that.
+Maybe I'm just tired.

+Researching...

 OK - it's past 2am on Monday the 12th and I need to try to get some sleep.
 I will attack this again tomorrow.